 - signpost them to help and support to maintain healthy habits

 What exactly are we supposed to talk about?
 Well, any of these subjects.
-Have a look at the main areas where the NHS would like us to be prepared to encourage people to make wise decisions that will contribute to their own health and happiness both now and in the future.
+Have a look at the main areas in which the NHS would like us to be prepared to encourage people to make wise decisions that will contribute to their own health and happiness both now and in the future.

 The two subjects on a gold background were highlighted as the two biggest areas of concern in the UK now.

 - Smoking is the biggest cause of preventable illness and disease

 - Dementia is now the biggest killer in the UK

 We have a wealth of resources now so that we can help people who are trying to give up smoking and those who are effected by dementia.
 This includes local services and support groups.

 We have a signposting folder full of information and contact details to be able to help our customers in any area.